wisskirchenj/kubernetes/README.md

 12.06.23 Initial minikue setup with hello-world service.

 19.06.23 Five services are running:
-- a **quiz-engine** service (Basic Auth) with an extensible Web-Quiz as CRUD-Rest Spring Boot application on Json-Basis (no frontend).
+- a **quiz-engine** service with an extensible Web-Quiz as CRUD-Rest Spring Boot application on Json-Basis (no frontend).
-- a **code-sharing** service (Basic auth) - à la pastebin - to store and exchange code snippets (rudimentary Thymeleaf-rendered HTML frontend and Json-API).
+- a **code-sharing** service - à la pastebin - to store and exchange code snippets (rudimentary Thymeleaf-rendered HTML frontend and Json-API).
 - a **recipe** service - running as Native image on Spring Boot 3.1.x, where recipes can be stored, patched and queried
-- a postgres-service using a Postgres-OCI on alpine basis, running multiple databases (two as of today)
+- a postgres-service using a Postgres-OCI on alpine basis, running multiple databases (five as of today)
 - a pgadmin-service to manage the database via NodePort exposure from the browser.

 03.07.23 Added deployment for authorization-gateway, consisting of a shared pod with